albertllousas/functional-domain-driven-design/README.md

 data class LoanEvaluationRequest(val id: UUID, val customerId: UUID, val amount: BigDecimal)
 ```

-Meaningful?

-next
+The type is self-explanatory, we want to evaluate a loan given a loan request, the result, either an error or just side-effects;
+in our business, we don't know about the loan application created event coming from other context, it will be handled in the
+business client, the stream consumer adapter.

-**Shall we include external dependencies in this stage?** Well it depends, I would prefer to go one step further and be dependency agnostic,
+**Shall we include external dependencies in this stage?** Well it depends, matter of taste, in my case I  prefer to go one
-remember about being type driven, how things are done is not really so important.
+step further and be dependency agnostic in the workflows as well, remember about being type driven, how things are done is not really so important, we want to focus on what we want to do.

 **Side note:** Outside-in tdd helps a lot in this way of coding.